calaldees/teachingWorkshops/teacherEducation/_interviews.md

 ----------------------

 * Tell me about the current Computing syllabus in schools
+    * Describe how you have recently developed your computing subject knowledge in relation to the UK computing curriculum
     * What books/articles/blogs/videos have you encountered about teaching Computing?
 * Can you envisage a problematic scenario in a computing classroom?
     * How might you deal with this?
 * What do you think young people will find the most challenging aspect of learning computing?
+* How would you encourage more girls to engage with Computing in schools?
+* What are the threats to young peoples online safety.
+How would you teach this?
 * Extra
     * How do you think computer science could/should be taught in the classroom?
     * How would teaching Computing differ from other subjects?